stephanieleroux/NEXTSIM/2022-11-17_update_singularity_from_docker.md

 docker buildx build --platform linux/amd64 . -t nextsim_armv7_buildx_explicit --build-arg BASE_IMAGE=nansencenter/nextsim_base
 ```

-Note that this command  will build an image for linux/amd64/X86 architectures, which is not the architecture of  my arm64/M1 Mac.
+Note that this command  will, by design,  build an image for linux/amd64/X86 architectures, which is _not_ the right architecture of  my arm64/M1 Mac.
 (If you need an image for an M1 mac, do `--platform linux/arm64` instead).
 More info: See tuto there: https://www.docker.com/blog/multi-platform-docker-builds/